Do you want to contribute to the research and analysis efforts of an innovative state agency focused on health care cost containment?

-The Massachusetts Health Policy Commission (HPC) seeks an experienced Research Associate.
+The Massachusetts Health Policy Commission (HPC) seeks an experienced Research Associate to join the HPC’s Research and Cost Trends team.
 The Research Associate will be part of a team generating high-quality, objective research to support the HPC’s mission of monitoring health reform efforts and developing innovative health policy in Massachusetts.
-The Research Associate will report directly to the Deputy Director for Research and Cost Trends.

 Duties of this position may include, at minimum:

-- Developing project ideas to inform the policy discussion in the Commonwealth
+- Developing research project ideas to inform and contribute to the mission of the HPC

-- Work in one or more of the following statistical languages: R, SAS, SQL, or Stata, and use Excel to analyze data,
+- Working in one or more of the following statistical languages: Stata, SAS, and/or SQL, and using Excel to analyze complex data

-- Communicating results orally and in writing to a variety of audiences.
+- Communicating analytic results orally and in writing to a variety of audiences

-- Graduate degree in Economics, Statistics, Public Policy or another relevant field.
+- Graduate degree in Economics, Statistics, Health Policy, Public Policy or another relevant field.

-- A minimum of two years of relevant full-time, or equivalent part-time, professional experience in health policy research or programming that has equipped the applicant with the particular competencies, knowledge, skills, and abilities to succeed in the duties of the position.
+- Professional experience preferred: relevant full-time, or equivalent part-time, experience in health policy research or programming that has equipped the applicant with the particular competencies, knowledge, skills, and abilities to succeed in the duties of the position.